-I’m a nature and landscape photographer living in Oxfordshire in the South of England; in my day job I’m a professional Classicist – Reader in Greek Literature at the University of Warwick, with primary research interests in archaic and Classical Greek poetry and poetics, but also, and increasingly, negotiations between literary communication, subjectivity, and the multiple temporalities that constitute the subjectivities of a Classicist.
+I’m a nature and landscape photographer living in Oxfordshire in the South of England; in my day job I’m a professional Classicist – Professor of Greek at the University of Warwick, with primary research interests in archaic and Classical Greek poetry and poetics, but also, and increasingly, negotiations between literary communication, subjectivity, and the multiple temporalities that constitute the subjectivities of a Classicist.

 This blog contains notes and images covering my various encounters with the natural world, both at home and abroad, through photography, a hobby that I have become more and more serious and passionate about over the years, especially as, in recent times, it has found its way into my academic writing..

-I have generally used Nikon DSLR bodies and a range of lenses, my favourite and most used of which are my 200 f/4 micro, and 24 and 85 PC-E Tilt-Shift.
+I have generally used Nikon DSLR bodies and a range of lenses, my favourite and most used of which are my 200 f/4 micro and 85 PC-E Tilt-Shift.
 I currently have D800E and D300.

 for Canon A-1: 50mm f/1.8FD; 35-70FD zoom; 70-210FD zoom;

 I also carry a range of Lee filters: a set of both hard and soft grads, a 1.2ND, a Big Stopper, two 105mm circular polarizers, colour-correction/BW filters and Lee foundation holders plus bellows lens hoods, and a selection of film-holders (8 Toyo for 5×4; 4 Chamonix for 10×8)

 For large format I also use a Sekonic L-758DR light meter, a Silvestri 4x loupe, a Paramo dark cloth for 5×4 and a BTZS dark cloth for 8×10; a variety of different colours of Silvestri cable releases (you can’t have enough cable releases, it seems!) for 5×4 and longer Linhof one for the 8×10.

-I carry the digital gear and the RZ in appropriately-sized Billingham bags;
+I carry the digital gear and the RZ in appropriately-sized Lowepro and Billingham bags;

 On site on the Greek island of Samos, photographing Ophrys episcopalis var. samia and Orchis sancta with D3s and 200f/4: